OpenRefine/OpenRefine/docs/docs/manual/exploring.md

 This can be useful to, for example, look for values that did not successfully split on an earlier split operation, or to validate that data is a certain expected length (such as whether a date, as YYYY/MM/DD, is eight to ten characters).

-**There is also a “Log of text-length facet” that I will explain later!**
+You can also employ a log of text-length facet that allows you to navigate more easily a wide range of string lengths.
+This can be useful in the case of web-scraping, where lots of textual data is loaded into single cells and needs to be parsed out.

 ### Unicode character-code facet

 ![A screenshot of the Unicode facet.](/img/unicodefacet.png)

 The Unicode facet identifies and returns [Unicode decimal values](https://en.wikipedia.org/wiki/List_of_Unicode_characters).
-That is to say, it generates a list of the Unicode numerical values of each character used in each text cell, which allows you to narrow down and search for special characters, punctuation, and other data formatting issues.
+It generates a list of the Unicode numerical values of each character used in each text cell, which allows you to narrow down and search for special characters, punctuation, and other data formatting issues.

 This facet creates a numerical chart, which offers you the ability to narrow down to a range of numbers.
 For example, lowercase characters are numbers 97-122, uppercase characters are numbers 65-90, and numerical digits are numbers 48-57.